7 Rules for Successfully Soliciting Board Members

 We say, let the board members and board leaders be in charge of this!
 (But remember, you need to intentionally run things behind the scenes.
 It’s delicate, but effective.)

-6. Give board members lots of credit and acknowledgment.
+6. Do give board members lots of credit and acknowledgment.

 Remember the power of positive reinforcement.
 Praise behaviors you want to develop and those behaviors will show up more often.